Route optimization helps CPL streamline solid fuel deliveriesSeptember 1st, 2014

 Members of the CPL team were aware of the benefits of routing and scheduling from experience in the oil industry, and decided to apply the same concept to their business.

-- The TRUCKSTOPS routing and scheduling optimization solution from Mapmechanics
+- The Truckstops routing and scheduling optimization solution from CACI

 - Use of Truckstops “eco-mode” operation to prioritize schedules according to SLAs